+Historically, Estonian cuisine was that of the farmer and the fisherman.
+Over the centuries, Danes, Swedes, Germans, Russians and Finns have influenced Estonian traditional cuisine.
 Modern cuisine, eating habits, food, and ways of cooking are similar to those in other Nordic countries.
 Estonia's four seasons mean there is always food made from fresh, flavourful seasonal ingredients.

-- Breakfast is traditionally savoury and cereal-based, with barley porridge with jam, fruit and bread with ham or cheese - Lunch is eaten between 11.00 and 15.00, but normally earlier rather than later, and is the biggest meal of the day - Estonian lunch often consists of soup or a fresh vegetable salad, a main course and a dessert; sandwiches are not very popular - Dinner is eaten on returning home from work around 18-19 and is usually meat with vegetables, potatoes, rice or pasta - Supermarkets and department stores: Rimi, Prisma, Selver, Kaubamaja, Solaris, Stockmann, Säästumarket, Konsum and Maxima
+- Breakfast is traditionally savoury and cereal-based, with barley porridge with jam, fruit and bread with ham or cheese - Lunch is eaten between 11.00 and 15.00, but normally earlier rather than later - Estonian lunch often consists of soup or a fresh vegetable salad, a main course and a dessert; sandwiches are not very popular - Dinner is eaten on returning home from work around 18-19 and is usually meat with vegetables, potatoes, rice or pasta - Supermarkets and department stores: Rimi, Prisma, Selver, Kaubamaja, Solaris, Stockmann, Coop and Maxima